openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ## I. Overview
-This governance policy describes how an open source project can formally join the Foundation via the [Project Proposal Process]().
+This governance policy describes how an open source project can formally join the Foundation, hereinafter referred to as the "Foundation", via the [Project Proposal Process]().
 It describes the [Stages]() a project may be admitted under and what the criteria and expectations are for a given stage, as well as the acceptance criteria for a project to move from one stage to another.
 It also describes the [Annual Review Process]() through which those changes will be evaluated and made.

 Project progression - movement from one stage to another - allows projects to particpate at the level that is most appropriate for them given where they are in their lifecycle.
-Regardless of stage, all OpenJS Foundation projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and foundation resources such as the travel fund.
+Regardless of stage, all Foundation projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and foundation resources such as the travel fund.

 For more information about how your project can benefit from Foundation membership and services, please see [TBD Document]().